byf1999/WangLab/README.md

 ## Install

-The easiest way to install WangLab in through pip:
+The easiest way to install WangLab in through PYPI:

 ```bash
 pip install WangLab
 ```

-If TIS/RNA_seq/ChIP_seq modules are used, users need to manually install Bowtie through conda or apt. **Note**: Bowtie do not provide releases for **Windows** systems by the time this document is written.
+If TIS/RNA_seq/ChIP_seq modules are used, users need to manually install Bowtie through conda or apt.
+MACS is required if ChIP_seq module is needed. **Note**: Bowtie/MACS do not provide releases for **Windows** systems by the time this document is written.

 ```bash
 # conda: